w3c/wot/testing/tests/2019-05/README.md

 should also be given to provide manual assertions, i.e., those that cannot be tested automatically.

-A template for manual assertions can be found in [here](https://github.com/w3c/wot-thing-description/blob/master/testing/manual.csv) in the Thing Description repo under `testing`.
+A template for manual assertions can be found in [here](https://github.com/w3c/wot-thing-description/blob/master/testing/manual.csv) in the Thing Description repo under [testing](https://github.com/w3c/wot-thing-description/tree/master/testing).